ohbadiah/nickmcavoy-dotcom/content/posts/2015-04-16-leviticus-and-slavery.markdown

 In my church's Wednesday night Bible study we're currently reading through the entire Bible, starting with Genesis and presumably going the distance.
 This week was the third week and so we read the third book, Leviticus, perhaps the most infamous book in the whole library we call the Bible.

 Leviticus details the giving of the Law, the constitution by which Israel was to be a nation whose God was the <span class="smallcaps">Lord</span>.
 The thing is, the character of the Law does not always follow from what we intuitively believe to be character befitting of God.
 There's an awful lot of blood involved, what with all of the animal sacrifice.
 Restrictions in the face of leprosy or even menstruation seem harsh.
-And certain practices we find abhorrent are permitted if not actively endorsed.
+And certain practices we find abhorrent are permitted, though not actively endorsed.

 Chief among the latter is slavery.
 Shouldn't it have been prohibited outright?
 I tend to think so.
 But it's not, and that's an obstacle to viewing the Law in the same light as does the Psalmist: